 - observance of the student"s religion

 - The academic day begins at 7:50 am when students are expected to be in their homeroom by 7:50am.
 The academic day ends at 2:35 pm.
-Students late to school MUST report to their Grade Level Office.
+Students late to school MUST report to the Main Office.

 - Students are expected to be on time and prepared for each class each and every day.

 Absence and Lateness

 - An absence may be submitted through the School Messenger application on the day of the absence or upon the student's return from an absence, a handwritten note (no-emails accepted) is to be presented to the Main Office.
 The note must include the child's name, the reason for the absence, the date(s) of the absence and parent signature.

 - Students late to school MUST report to the Main Office, with a handwritten note.

 Early Dismissal - Every attempt should be made to schedule doctor's appointments, dentist's appointments, etc. around the school day or vacation schedule.
 However, we realize that this is not always possible.
 Therefore, the following procedure must be followed when requesting an early dismissal:

 A request for an early dismissal must be submitted to the Main Office no later than 7:55 am on the day of the early dismissal.
 When the request is verified by the Main Office Secretary, the students will be given an "Early Dismissal" form from the Main Office Secretary.
 The student then comes to the main office at the time listed on the early dismissal form to await his/her parent.
 The student's parent/guardian must come into the building and pickup the child, IN PERSON, from the Main Office.

 Late Arrivals - After three unexcused late arrivals parents will be contacted and their child will be assigned detention.
 Unexcused time (late to school, late to classes, cutting classes, cutting school) will be tabulated and will result in additional, appropriate consequences.